Unspokenevil/hg-engine-wiki/Home.md

 - Hidden Abilities* (detailed in [[Hidden Ability Documentation|Hidden Ability Documentation]])
 - Level-influence experience system* (as in gens 5, 7, and 8, detailed in [[Experience Overhaul Documentation|Experience Overhaul Documentation]])
 - [Brand new Abilities](https://github.com/users/BluRosie/projects/1)
-- Brand new forms (current support detailed in [[Form System Documentation|Form System Documentation]]
+- Brand new forms (current support detailed in [[Form System Documentation|Form System Documentation]])
 - Brand new Moves (work in progress, currently [a third of the way through Gen 5](https://github.com/users/BluRosie/projects/4))
 - All Pokémon through gen 8 have data defined.
 All of the data is built from files in this repository.
 For editing, see [[Editing Pokémon Data|Editing Pokémon Data]].
 We are working on getting sprites done for all of the Pokémon in the style of HeartGold.
 Reach out to me if you would like to help!
 - Completely customizable trainers, including specifying IV's, EV's, shininess, and even specifying specific stat values (see [[Trainer Pokémon Structure Documentation|Trainer Pokémon Structure Documentation]])
-- Wild Pokémon can have their form specified (see [[Wild Pokémon Table Documentation|Wild Pokémon Table Documentation]]).
+- Wild Pokémon can have their form specified (see [[Wild Pokémon Table Documentation|Wild Pokémon Table Documentation]])
 - 60 FPS battles*
 - Always set battles*
 - Fairy type*
 - Transparent textboxes*
 - [Mikelan's BDHCam routine](https://github.com/BluRosie/hg-engine/blob/main/pokehacking.com/r/20110901)*
-- Completely new evolution methods up to generation 8
+- Completely new evolution methods up to generation 8 (see [[New Evolution Methods Documentation|New Evolution Methods Documentation]])

 <sup><sub><b>*</b> - configurable at compile time, can be completely disabled, see [CONFIG.md](https://github.com/BluRosie/hg-engine/blob/main/CONFIG.md)</sub></sup>